 If your shares are held in street name by a broker, bank or other nominee, you may direct your vote by submitting your voting instructions to your broker, bank or other nominee.
 Please refer to the voting instructions provided by your account manager.
 Your broker, bank or nominee must vote your shares as you direct.
-Under a recent rule change, if your shares are held by your broker and you do not give your broker voting instructions, your shares will not be voted with respect to the election of our directors, the advisory vote on executive compensation and the advisory vote on whether an advisory vote on executive compensation should be held every one, two or three years.
+Under a recent rule change, if your shares are held by your broker and you do not give your broker voting instructions, your shares will not be voted with respect to the election of our directors, the approval, on a non-binding basis, of the named executive officer compensation or the amendment to our Amended and Restated Articles of Incorporation to implement a majority vote standard for uncontested elections of directors.
 Therefore, to be sure your shares are voted on these matters, please instruct your broker, bank or other nominee as to how you wish it to vote.
-Your broker does, however, continue to have discretionary authority to vote on the ratification of independent auditors and the amendment to the Articles of Incorporation to authorize additional Common Shares, and may do so when you have not provided instructions on that matter.
+Your broker does, however, continue to have discretionary authority to vote on the ratification of independent auditors, and may do so when you have not provided instructions on that matter.